Arthur Online: Supplier Invoices to Xero Tracking Categories

 The platform-handled flow is worth describing precisely, because once you can name what FixFlo does, you can stop treating those bills as your problem.
 A tenant raises a maintenance issue in Arthur's tenant portal.
 Arthur dispatches it through FixFlo.
 FixFlo routes the job to the right contractor on the panel, the contractor completes the work and uploads their invoice into FixFlo against the work order, FixFlo posts the bill back into Arthur with the property and unit tags already attached, and Arthur's Xero sync writes it across with Tracking 1 and Tracking 2 set on every line.
 That's the rail.
 Reactive maintenance through FixFlo, planned tasks through Arthur's work-order module, contractor invoices uploaded back to those work orders — all on the rail and all out of scope for hand-posting.

 The limit is exactly there.
 Anything that did not originate in Arthur, did not pass through FixFlo, and was not attached to an Arthur work order does not arrive in Xero with tracking.
-The bills that don't ride the rail are the ones the bookkeeper has on their desk: the annual gas-safety CP12 emailed by the engineer, the boiler service invoice from the heating contractor on the framework agreement, the EICR PDF from the electrician, insurance renewal statements from the broker, the EPC assessor's invoice, the licensed window cleaner who attaches a PDF every quarter, the lift-insurance broker for the block, the locksmith called out for an emergency lock change, the legionella risk assessment from the consultancy, the fire-alarm service from the engineer who never logs into FixFlo.
-Each one has a property name (sometimes only in the email subject line), a supplier, an amount, and no platform tagging.
+The bills that don't ride the rail are the ones on the bookkeeper's desk: the annual gas-safety CP12, the EICR PDF, the insurance renewal statement, the locksmith's emergency call-out — each one has a property name (sometimes only in the email subject line), a supplier, an amount, and no platform tagging.

-The lookup step that vendor docs skip is what every ad-hoc invoice forces you to do.
-Read the property address from the PDF, which might be in the header, the footer, the description body, or only in the email body the PDF was attached to.
-Match it to the canonical Property option in Xero — the same string you set up under the convention in the previous section.
+Every ad-hoc invoice forces the same lookup.
+Read the property address from the PDF — header, footer, description body, or only in the email the PDF was attached to.
+Match it to the canonical Property option in Xero.
 If the cost is unit-level, match the Unit option as well.
-Enter the bill with both tracking selections set on each line, or import a CSV that already has them set, or have a capture tool set them via supplier rule.
-The three routes that follow differ entirely in how that lookup happens at scale.
+Enter the bill with both tracking selections set on each line, import a CSV that already has them set, or have a capture tool set them via supplier rule.
+The three routes that follow differ in how that lookup happens at scale.

 The cohort doing this work at scale is large.
 Propertymark's data on ARLA member coverage of England's private rented sector reports that ARLA Propertymark members manage roughly 47 per cent of England's private rented sector across more than 10,000 letting agency branches.
 Most of those firms run a property-management front-end on top of Xero, most of them route platform-originated bills through their integration, and most of them hand-post the ad-hoc inbox stream against the same tracking-category convention.
 The friction this article describes is what every one of those bookkeepers is solving for, often inside the property-management vendor invoice tracker workflow that sits behind the per-property routing.